sarahmclo/colourway/README.md

 - Content Layout: Determine the layout and placement of content elements, such as text, images, and videos, to optimize readability and visual appeal.

 4. **Skeleton**
-- Wireframing: Create wireframes or low-fidelity mockups of key website pages to visualize the layout and functionality before proceeding to design and development.
+- Wireframing: Create wireframes/low-fidelity mockups of pages to visualize the layout and functionality.
-- Prototyping: Develop interactive prototypes or high-fidelity mockups to simulate the user experience and gather feedback from stakeholders and users.
+- Prototyping: Develop interactive prototypes to simulate the user experience and gather feedback from stakeholders and users.
-- Usability Testing: Conduct usability testing sessions with prototype users to identify usability issues, gather insights, and iterate on design improvements before final implementation.
+- Usability Testing: Conduct usability testing sessions with users to identify  issues, gather insights, and iterate on design improvements before final implementation.

 5. **Surface**
-- Visual Design: Apply the chosen color palette, typography, and imagery to create a visually appealing and cohesive design that reflects the brand identity and resonates with the target audience.
+- Visual Design: Apply the chosen color palette, typography, and imagery to create a visually appealing and cohesive design that reflects the brand identity and resonate with the target audience.
-UX/UI-  Elements: Design and implement user interface elements, such as buttons, forms, and cards, with attention to detail and consistency to enhance usability and aesthetics.
+- UX/UI Elements: Design and implement user interface elements, such as buttons and formswith attention to detail and consistency to enhance usability and aesthetics.
 - Responsive Design: Ensure that the website is responsive and adapts seamlessly to various screen sizes and devices, providing a consistent and enjoyable user experience across desktops, tablets, and smartphones.
-- Accessibility: Incorporate accessibility features and best practices, such as alt text for images, keyboard navigation, and semantic HTML, to ensure that the website is inclusive and usable for all users, including those with disabilities.
+- Accessibility: Incorporate accessibility features and best practices, such as alt text for images, keyboard navigation, and semantic HTML, to ensure that the website is inclusive and usable for all users
-- Interaction Design: Design interactive elements and animations to engage users, provide feedback, and enhance the overall user experience without compromising performance or usability.
+- Interaction Design: Design elements to engage users, provide feedback, and enhance the overall experience for the return of users.

 ## Features <a name="features"></a>

 ### Logo and Navbar